Port of Payra

-The Port of Payra is a seaport located at Kalapara in Patuakhali, Bangladesh.
+The Port of Payra is a seaport on the shores of Bay of Bengal, located at Kalapara upazila, Patuakhali District, Barisal division, Bangladesh.
 It was established by an Act of Parliament in 2013.
 The port was officially inaugurated in 2016.
 It is located on the Ramnabad Channel near the Bay of Bengal.
-The port is undergoing expansion and the project is expected to be completed in 2021.
+The port is undergoing several Development and expansion and the project is expected to be completed in 2020.